Ap blethind History, Family Crest & Coats of Arms

 Early Notables of the Ap blethind family (pre 1700)

 Another 31 words (2 lines of text) are included under the topic Early Ap blethind Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Ap blethind family to the New World and Oceana
+Migration of the Ap blethind family

 In the late 19th and early 20th centuries, many people from Wales joined the general migration to North America in search of land, work, and freedom.
 These immigrants greatly contributed to the rapid development of the new nations of Canada and the United States.
 They also added a rich and lasting cultural heritage to their newly adopted societies.
 Investigation of immigration and passenger lists has revealed a number of people bearing the name Ap blethind: G. Blethen, who arrived in San Francisco in 1851.

 - ^ Bardsley, C.W, A Dictionary of English and Welsh Surnames: With Special American Instances.
 Wiltshire: Heraldry Today, 1901.
 Print.
 (ISBN 0-900455-44-6)